-We offer notary public and signing agent services in multiple languages for individuals, businesses, and government agencies in Atlanta, Georgia.
+We offer notary public, signing agent, and employment verification (USCIS Form I-9) services for individuals, businesses, and government agencies in Atlanta, Georgia.
 We also have a 24-hour mobile notary service if you cannot make it to our office.
 Click the following links to learn more:

 Who We Are

 A notary, or notary public, is an agent for the state who witnesses notarial writing and signatures.
 Notaries are appointed by the office of the Secretary of State and must take an oath and sign a written acknowledgement called a jurat under seal.
 To be an Atlanta notary public, one must be an honest, moral, and responsible member of our society.

 The most common service an Atlanta notary public renders is notarizing a document by taking an acknowledgement.
 An acknowledgement is a person’s sworn statement that he or she signed a paper by his or her own free will.
 To do this, a notary must verify the signer’s identity, apply his or her seal to the document, and then sign it.
 We use either notary ink stamps or embossing seals.

 Notarization is required for some legal documents, such as real estate deeds, certain affidavits, and others that are not binding without notarization.
 Notarization is done to deter fraud.
 Having a notary serve as an impartial third-party witness ensures that the signers of a document are who they claim to be and that they signed the document under their own free will.

 Steps To Getting Your Documents Notarized: